-An NSPCC briefing (July 2021) found neglect to be the most common form of abuse, with one in ten children in the UK having been neglected.
+The NSPCC statistics briefing for 2024 found neglect continues to be the most common form of abuse, with one in ten children in the UK having been neglected.
 Concerns around neglect have been identified for half of children who are the subject of a child protection plan or on a child protection register in the UK.
-Younger children are more likely than older children to be the subject of a child protection plan in England because of neglect, although research suggests that the neglect of older children is more likely to go overlooked.
+Younger children are more likely than older children to be the subject of a child protection plan in

+England because of neglect, although research suggests that the neglect of older children is more likely to go overlooked.